-CRITICS CHOICE / CENTERPIECE
+CRITICS' FOCUS / CENTERPIECE

 The 2018 Key West Film Festival included a diverse, entertaining and artistically rigorous selection of films represented through a broad array of categories offering opportunities for filmmakers, both aspiring and established, to commune and exchange ideas with each other while showing their work to audiences in an historic and artistically vibrant tropical paradise.